Learn more about LORBRENA (lorlatinib) and understand how it works

 82% of newly diagnosed patients who had measurable brain tumors had their brain tumors shrink or disappear with LORBRENA (lorlatinib) compared to 23% with crizotinib

-• 12 out of 17, or 71%, of patients taking LORBRENA had their brain tumors completely disappear (known as a complete response), although this does not mean the cancer is cured), compared to 1 out of 13, or 8%, of patients taking crizotinib
+12 out of 17, or 71%, of patients taking LORBRENA had their brain tumors disappear.
+This is known as a complete response.
+It does not mean the cancer is cured.
+2 out of 17, or 12%, of patients taking LORBRENA had their brain tumors shrink.
+This is known as a partial response.

-• 2 out of 17, or 12%, of patients taking LORBRENA had their brain tumors shrink (known as a partial response), compared to 2 out of 13, or 15%, of patients taking crizotinib
+1 out of 13, or 8%, of patients taking crizotinib had their brain tumors disappear.
+2 out of 13, or 15%, of patients taking crizotinib had their brain tumors shrink.

 LORBRENA Clinical Trial Results in Previously Treated Patients